TheProxyCompany/proxy-structuring-engine/README.md

 *   **`thinking_answer.py`:**
   * Demonstrates creating a custom state machine to enforce a "chain-of-thought" reasoning process.
   * This example showcases how to combine different `StateMachine` types to build complex generation workflows.

+## Framework-agnostic
+PSE works with most modern LLM stacks.
+We provide mixins for the Transformers library (PyTorch, Flax, TensorFlow) for easy integration, and the structuring engine exposes both `logits_processor` and `sampler` methods, so you can graft PSE into almost any inference pipeline.
+Need to integrate with a custom setup?
+Just drop in our logit processor and sampler—no workarounds needed.

 ## License